Equivariant Elliptic Cohomology and Mapping Stacks: Preliminaries

 \subsection{Effective epimorphisms, geometricity, connected components}

+\emph{Effective epimorphisms} are the natural notion of surjective maps in an $\infty$-topos.
+Effective epimorphisms can be characterized as follows

-The natural notion of surjectivity of a map of derived stacks is that of \emph{effective epimorphism}. \begin{definition}[\cite{HTT}, Corollary 6.2.3.5] Let $f:X\rightarrow Y$ be a morphism of derived stacks. $f$ is an \emph{effective epimorphism} if one of the following two equivalent conditions is satisfied: \begin{enumerate} \item $f$ is a $(-1)$-truncated object in the $\infty$-topos $\dSt_{/Y}$ of derived stacks over $Y$ \item The $\check{C}$ech nerve $\check{C}(f)$ is a simplicial resolution of $Y$. \end{enumerate} \end{definition} Effective epimorphisms are the natural notion of surjective maps in an $\infty$-topos.
-When specialized to the $\infty$-topos of derived stacks, being an effective epimorphism is equivalent to the following property: \begin{property} A map of derived stacks $f:X\rightarrow Y$ is an effective epimorphism if for any representable $\Spec S$ and any map $\Spec S\rightarrow Y$, there exists an etale cover of $S$, $\{S_i\}$, such that for all $i$ the composition $\Spec S_i\rightarrow\Spec S\rightarrow Y$ admits a lift $\Spec S_i\rightarrow X$. \end{property} In other words, an effective epimorphism of derived stacks is an étale locally surjective map, just as in the classical theory of sheaves a surjective map of sheaves is a locally surjective map.
+\begin{definition}[\cite{HTT}, Corollary 6.2.3.5] A morphism $f:X\rightarrow Y$ in an $\infty$-topos is an \emph{effective epimorphism} if one of the following two equivalent conditions is satisfied: \begin{enumerate} \item $f$ is a $(-1)$-truncated object in the $\infty$-topos $\dSt_{/Y}$ of derived stacks over $Y$ \item The $\check{C}$ech nerve $\check{C}(f)$ is a simplicial resolution of $Y$. \end{enumerate} \end{definition} This definition, in the special case of the $\infty$-topos of derived stacks, becomes equivalent to the following property: \begin{property} A map of derived stacks $f:X\rightarrow Y$ is an effective epimorphism if for any representable $\Spec S$ and any map $\Spec S\rightarrow Y$, there exists an etale cover $\{S_i\}$ of $S$ such that for all $i$ the composition $\Spec S_i\rightarrow\Spec S\rightarrow Y$ admits a lift $\Spec S_i\rightarrow X$. \end{property} In other words, an effective epimorphism of derived stacks is an étale locally surjective map, just as in the classical theory of sheaves a surjective map of sheaves is a locally surjective map.

 There is an important class of derived stacks called \emph{geometric} (derived) stacks.
 This notion is a generalization to the setting of derived algebraic geometry of the more classical notion of Artin stack.
 Geometric stacks are characterized by an integer number called the \emph{geometric level}.
 The definition is stated inductively on the level.
-We will state the definition in the context of smooth maps; in this situation $n$-geometric stacks are also known as $n$-Artin stacks.
-For a discussion in full generality see for example \cite{PORTA2016351}.
+We will state the definition in the context of smooth maps, for a discussion in full generality see for example \cite{PORTA2016351}.

 \begin{definition} Let $X$ be a derived stack. \begin{itemize} \item $X$ is $(-1)$-geometric if it is an affine derived scheme.
 A map $f:X\rightarrow Y$ of derived stacks is $(-1)$-representable if for every map from a $(-1)$-geometric stack $\Spec A$, the fiber product $\Spec A\times_Y X$ is $(-1)$-geometric.
 A map is $(-1)$-smooth if it is $(-1)$-representable, and the induced map is a smooth map of affine derived schemes.